solo-io/gloo-docs/gloo/docs/operator_guide/_index.md

 description: How to operate Gloo guides
 ---

-As an operator of Gloo, it's important to understand how Gloo manages it's configuration, and how this can fit into the processes for managing production environments at your enterprise.
+As an operator of Gloo, it's important to understand how Gloo manages its configuration, and how this can fit into the processes for managing production environments at your enterprise.

 {{% children description="true" %}}